 Step 1: Purchase Requisition Form

 A Purchase Requisition Form is completed and signed by the department head or other authorized individual.
-The requisition and relevant supporting documention is submitted to the Purchasing department.
+The requisition and relevant supporting documentation is submitted to the Purchasing department.
 Please ensure there are sufficient budgeted monies for the purchase prior to submitting a purchase requisition.
-For restricted funds, purchase requisitions must also be approved by the Associate Controller - Financial Reporting or Controller.
+For restricted funds, purchase requisitions must also be approved by the Controller.

 All orders over $500 require the use of a purchase order and must be submitted on a Purchase Requisition, along with supporting documents such as quotes or contracts, to the Purchasing Department for approval before the order is placed with the vendor.
 “Confirming” orders are not acceptable except in an emergency situation.
 Please note, purchases made via a personal payment method submitted for reimbursement are considered Confirming Orders; purchases of equipment (computers, tablets, furniture, etc.) or contracted services should not be paid by credit card (personal or college issued), without prior approval.
 The Director of Business Operations reserves the right to reject confirming orders and to hold the individual who submitted the order personally responsible for the costs of the goods or services.